vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Teletubbies shows an error message.

       Use case resumes at step 2.

-**Use case: Telemarketer flow during a shift**
+####**Use case: Telemarketer workflow during a shift**

-* System: Teletubbies
-* Use case: UC1 - Telemarketer during a shift
 * Actor: Telemarketer User
-* Preconditions: Telemarketer has obtained a list of customers assigned by Supervisor
+* Precondition: Telemarketer has obtained a list of customers assigned by Supervisor

 **MSS**

+1. User starts up the Teletubbies desktop application.
-1. User moves the JSON file containing customer details assigned to the correct file location.
+2. User selects and imports the JSON file containing the list of contacts for the shift from a file location.
-2. User starts up the Teletubbies desktop application.
-3. Teletubbies loads contacts.
+3. Teletubbies displays the imported contacts.
 4. User copies a customer’s contact number and makes the phone call
-5. User marks the call as completed
+5. User marks the customer as completed
-6. Teletubbies updates the file and displays that the call for the customer is completed.
+6. Teletubbies saves the file and displays that the call for the contact is completed.

 Use case ends.

 **Extensions**

 * 3a.
-Teletubbies does not detect a JSON file in the default file location.
+Teletubbies does not detect a JSON file in the specified file path.

   * 3a1.
-Teletubbies displays a message prompting the Telemarketer to select the JSON file using the app’s file selector interface.
+Teletubbies displays a message prompting the Telemarketer to try importing JSON file again.
   * 3a2.
-Telemarketer selects a JSON file containing the customers’ details
+Telemarketer imports a JSON file containing the customers’ details
   * Steps 3a1 to 3a2 are repeated until a valid JSON file is selected

-  Use case resumes from step 4
+  Use case resumes from step 4.

+* 3b.
+Teletubbies detects that the JSON file selected is not in the correct format.

+    * 3b1.
+Teletubbies displays a message informing the Telemarketer that the file is not in the correct format.
+    * 3b2.
+Telemarketer informs their Supervisor about the error

+  Use case ends.

 * 5a.
-Teletubbies detects that customer number input is invalid.
+Teletubbies detects that index used in the command is invalid.
   * 5a1.
 Teletubbies displays a message to inform Telemarketer about the input error
   * 5a2.
-Telemarketer re-enters customer’s number
+Telemarketer re-enters the command with a correct index number for the contact
   * Steps 5a1 to 5a2 are repeated until a valid customer phone number is input

   Use case resumes from step 6.